 As well as reading your facial expressions, dogs also watch your head movements.

 You may not realize this, but the way that your head moves, and the speed with which it runs, can reveal a whole lot about what you are thinking.

 So, if your dog tilts their head so that they can get a good view of your face, and stares at you intently, chances are they are making meaning from even the slightest wag or nod of your skull!

 3. We have taught our dogs to tilt their heads.

 We all know that dogs respond well to positive reinforcement.
-Praise and petting are two very powerful tools in the training process as they help to encourage dogs to keep on learning, and to inform dogs when they are doing well.
+Praise and petting are two compelling tools in the training process as they help to encourage dogs to keep on learning, and to inform dogs when they are doing well.

 So, your dog will be more likely to tilt their head at you in the future.
-We have encourage head tilting behaviour, so this theory goes, because we like to see it.
+We have encouraged head tilting behavior, so this theory goes because we like to see it.

 Why does my dog tilt his head?
-A summary of the main theories.
+A summary of the leading theories.

 Video Credits goes to YouTube channel – BrainStuff – HowStuffWorks